On the superposition principle and non-linear response in spin glasses: Conclusion

 \section{Conclusion}

-The fruitful collaboration between the experimental group at Austin and the Janus collaboration exhibits for the first time the consequences of the difference between the two relaxation protocols for spin glasses, ZFC and TRM.
+This paper provides a definitive basis for the observations of the Uppsala group regarding the generalized superposition principle.
+It present quantitative evidence, both through experiments and numerical simulations, on how the superposition principle can be violated at finite magnetic fields.
+The use of single crystals of CuMn enables experiments to exhibit the consequences of very large spin glass correlation lengths.
 The power of the Janus II supercomputer allows us to extend simulation times and length scales to values explored experimentally.
-The use of single crystals of CuMn enables experiments to exhibit the consequences of very large spin-glass correlation lengths.
-Both these ingredients were vital for unveiling the difference in the magnetic response of the two experimental protocols, which have been considered equivalent for more than three-decades.
+Both of these ingredients are vital for unveiling the difference in the magnetic response of the two experimental protocols that have been considered equivalent for more than three decades.

+We have found that the nonlinear dependence of the energy barriers on the Hamming distance induces the breakdown of the generalized superposition principle.
-This paper analyzes the effects of magnetic fields on spin-glass dynamics.
-The scaling law introduced in Refs.~\cite{zhai-janus:20a,zhai-janus:21} has played the role of a touchstone for evaluating the magnetic response of a 3D spin glass.
-We connected the difference between the ZFC and the TRM protocols to the dynamics of the Hamming distance through the reduction of the free-energy barriers.

-In Sec.~\ref{subsec:ximicro_vs_xieff}, we claim the equivalence between the experimental extraction of the correlation length though Eq.~\eqref{eq:scaling_law_decay_teff} and the microscopic calculation of $\xi$ through the replicon propagator $\mathcal{G}_\text{R}(\boldsymbol{r},\tw,T)$.
+Furthermore, the scaling law introduced in Refs.~\citep{zhai-janus:20a,zhai-janus:21} has played the role of a touchstone for evaluation of the magnetic response of a 3D spin glass.
+In Sec.~\ref{subsec:ximicro_vs_xieff} , we displayed the equivalence between the experimental extraction of the correlation length through Eq.~\eqref{eq:fitting_teff_num} and the microscopic calculation of $\xi$ through the replicon propagator ${\mathcal {G}}({\boldsymbol r}, \tw,T)$.

-The unique and extraordinary collaboration between experiments, simulations, and theory has displayed once again its potential for the investigation of complex systems, as the 3D spin glass.
-We look forward to continued investigation of spin-glass dynamics building on the results of this paper as we examine the microscopic nature of such phenomena as rejuvenation and memory.
+The unique and extraordinary collaboration between experiments, simulations, and theory has displayed once again its potential for the investigation of complex systems, as for the 3D spin glass.
+We look forward to continued investigation of spin glass dynamics, building on the results of this paper as we examine the microscopic nature of such penomena as rejuvenation and memory.